-Adding a custom firewall rule that can be selected and deselected using the Web administration is simple.
-By simply creating a new directory under the /sa2/firewall directory, and placing several simple files in this directory, a new user-selectable firewall rule is added to the user interface.
+Adding a custom firewall rule that can be selected and deselected using the web administration is simple.
+By simply creating a new directory under the /sa2/firewall directory, and placing several simple files in this directory, a new user selectable firewall rule is added to the user interface.

-To add a new custom firewall rule, connect to the SG20 as root using Telnet, and perform the following steps.
+To add a new custom firewall rule, connect to the SG20 as root using telnet, and perform the following steps.

-1 Create a new directory under /sa2/firewall, using a name relating to the new rule you are adding.
-For example:
+1. Create a new directory under /sa2/firewall, using a name relating to the new rule you are adding.
+For example, a new directory may be added: